syedabdulraheman/Logistic-Regression/README.md

 # Logistic-Regression
-I have built a model on Logisti regression using a dataset
+I have built a model on Logisti regression using a dataset - logit classification.csv